Skip to contents

 item_name item_label values value_labels weight type

 rel_1 How often do you attend church or other religious meetings?
-1:6 1 = Never; 2 = Once a year or less; 3 = A few times a year; 4 = A few times a month; 5 = Once a week; 6 = More than once/week 1 integer
+1:6 1 = Never; 2 = Once a year or less; 3 = A few times a year; 4 = A few times a month; 5 = Once a week; 6 = More than once/week 1 numeric

 rel_2 How often do you spend time in private religious activities, such as prayer, meditation or Bible study?
-1:6 1 = Rarely or never; 2 = A few times a month; 3 = Once a week; 4 = Two or more times/week; 5 = Daily; 6 = More than once a day 1 integer
+1:6 1 = Rarely or never; 2 = A few times a month; 3 = Once a week; 4 = Two or more times/week; 5 = Daily; 6 = More than once a day 1 numeric

-rel_3 In my life, I experience the presence of the Divine (i.e., God) 1:5 1 = Definitely not true; 2 = Tends not to be true; 3 = Unsure; 4 = Tends to be true; 5 = Definitely true of me 1 integer
+rel_3 In my life, I experience the presence of the Divine (i.e., God) 1:5 1 = Definitely not true; 2 = Tends not to be true; 3 = Unsure; 4 = Tends to be true; 5 = Definitely true of me 1 numeric

-rel_4 My religious beliefs are what really lie behind my whole approach to life 1:5 1 = Definitely not true; 2 = Tends not to be true; 3 = Unsure; 4 = Tends to be true; 5 = Definitely true of me 1 integer
+rel_4 My religious beliefs are what really lie behind my whole approach to life 1:5 1 = Definitely not true; 2 = Tends not to be true; 3 = Unsure; 4 = Tends to be true; 5 = Definitely true of me 1 numeric

-rel_5 I try hard to carry my religion over into all other dealings in life 1:5 1 = Definitely not true; 2 = Tends not to be true; 3 = Unsure; 4 = Tends to be true; 5 = Definitely true of me 1 integer
+rel_5 I try hard to carry my religion over into all other dealings in life 1:5 1 = Definitely not true; 2 = Tends not to be true; 3 = Unsure; 4 = Tends to be true; 5 = Definitely true of me 1 numeric

 gender gender 'm', 'f', 'd' m = male; f = female; d = diverse 1 factor